-- These can prove especially useful for the Member's visits to the state or district. - In addition to the correspondence on each grant application, local press coverage of awards can be included. - These clippings, along with letters from grateful constituents, can serve as a source for favorable quotations.
+- These can prove especially useful for the Member's visits to the state or district. - Correspondence on each grant application, and local press coverage of awards can be added. - These clippings, along with letters from grateful constituents, can serve as a source for favorable quotations.